 The risk spectrum

 Obviously the choice of investing in either a risky asset or a less risky asset is overly simple.
-As long as we have the option of investing in a low-risk asset and a high-risk asset, we have the option of blending them to suit our risk appetite.
+As long as you have the option of investing in a low-risk asset and a high-risk asset, you have the option of blending them to suit your risk appetite.
 One of my favourite ways to think about increasing risk levels is through the following chart:

-We can see that blending high risk investments with low risk investments gives us a number of risk/return options.
-The graph above uses the US stock and bond data, and we can see that investing in a low risk portfolio of 100% T-bills gives us low return, with a low chance of either a very high return or a very low return.
+We can see that blending high risk investments with low risk investments gives you a number of risk/return options.
+The graph above uses the US stock and bond data, and you can see that investing in a low risk portfolio of 100% T-bills gives you low return, with a low chance of either a very high return or a very low return.
 Most returns fall into a narrow band around the median return.
-Investing in a high risk portfolio of 100% US equities gives us a higher return, but with a higher chance of either a very high return, or a very low return.
+Investing in a high risk portfolio of 100% US equities gives you a higher return, but with a higher chance of either a very high return, or a very low return.
 Most returns fall into a wider band around the median.

 The difference between the highest return and lowest return increases as you go up the risk spectrum, as does the range for the majority of returns.
 But then as risk increases, so does the average return.